IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 :math:`uc^p_{\omega ng}, su^p_{\omega ng}, sd^p_{\omega ng}`     Commitment, startup, and shutdown of a generation unit per load level                               {0,1}
 :math:`rss^p_{\omega nt}, rsu^p_{\omega nt}, rsd^p_{\omega nt}`  Stable, ramp up, and ramp down states of a generation unit with minimum stable time per load level  {0,1}
 :math:`uc'^p_{\omega g}, uc'^p_{\omega ng}`                      Maximum commitment of a generation unit for all the load levels or for each load level.
-                                                                 If any generator in a exclusion group is an installation/retirement candidate, it is assumed exclusivity per period :math:`uc'^p_{\omega g}`.
+                                                                 If any generator in an exclusion group is an installation/retirement candidate, it is assumed exclusivity per period :math:`uc'^p_{\omega g}`.
 When all mutually exclusive generators exist, it is assumed that the exclusivity is per load level :math:`uc'^p_{\omega ng}`.                     {0,1}
 ===============================================================  ==================================================================================================  ======